Eslam-Ayman/competition-bot/README.md

 # Competition Telegram-Chat-Bot (PHP)
 ## About
-This app simulate chat bot on telegram application . the project using `telegram API`
+This app simulate chat bot on telegram application . the project using `telegram API` Competition Bot is a Telegram Chat Bot which is self asking bot based on your answer .

 ## To Run
 ### You will need: